dustinpfister/hexo_sitesource/source/_drafts/blog-what-to-write-about.md

 * Writing content that might help me get a job.

+This strategy should speak for itself, but may need at least a little elaboration.
+The idea is to just simply look into what it popular in the industry of high level computer programing with the javaScript programing language.
+Study whatever libraries, frameworks, and so forth are used often, and write blog posts that demonstrate that I have logged time playing around with them.
+Therefore I have at least a degree of experience with what is typically used in a work setting.

+The thing about writing this kind of content is that I am taking time to simple prove that I have what it takes to preform at a job.
+It's the kind of post that is only intended to try and impress a potential employer.
+The content may just be yet another post on a certain something that has been covered by other bloggers extensively.

 * Writing content that is helpful to others.

 * Writing content that I want to write about.